Updated: Dec 22, 2021

 Consider a day trip.
-There are no shortage of day trips from New York, D.C., and Chicago, these gateway mountains are great for getting started.
-See our full guide to Where to Ski from D.C. and Chicago.
-Other regional guides coming soon!
+There are no shortage of day trips from most major urban areas These gateway mountains are great for getting started.
+See our complete regional guides to Where to Ski in California, from Chicago, New York, or Washington D.C.

 Want to receive the latest updates right to your inbox?
 Subscribe to the Avant Ski mailing list!